dylansandersonsnhu/Final-Graphics/README.md

 The following are the journal questions for the assignment:

-1) How do I approach designing software?
+1)How do I approach designing software?
   My personal approach is very heavily stepped in concepts like recursion, sub-classes, looping, and so on.
 Anywhere I can write a method, class, header, or object that I can use and recycle is something I seek to maximize, as it tends to make the code more efficient.

   a) What new design skills has your work on the project helped you to craft?